SoftwareAG/c8y-docs/content/reference/smartrest-one-bundle/overview.md

 Although you must send the IDs in the body of each message with SmartREST 1.0, it is still important to connect with the correct MQTT ClientId.

-The MQTT ClientId needs to match the externalId with type `c8y_Serial` of your device.
+The MQTT ClientId must match the externalId with type `c8y_Serial` of your device.
 It is used to assign the correct operations and responses.

 ### Sending and receiving SmartREST 1.0